 Take testimonials for example.
 Most therapists are reluctant to put “success stories” on their website, let alone ask clients to share their stories.
 Yet research shows that between 50 to 90% of adults read reviews before purchasing something.

 This one very common marketing strategy is off limits to most therapists because of the sensitive nature of your work.
 Let’s be honest, could you ever imagine asking a client to share his or her personal story on your website as a testament to your efforts as a therapist?
 Probably not.

 Online marketing to attract new clients requires alternative strategies for therapists.
 Below you’ll find the best suggestions for your counseling business.
 As you read through the list, you will notice that these ideas take into consideration your unique boundaries around personal disclosure, giving advice, and the journey therapy clients make as they explore getting help for their challenges.

 Take what feels good, and leave the rest.
 No one should tell you how to market your business.
 But, if you want to attract new therapy clients, you do need to market your practice.
-Otherwise, who find you and hire you for help?
+Otherwise, who will find you and hire you for help?
 On many levels, it really is that simple.